How to Delete Chrome, Safari, Firefox, and Opera Extensions on a Mac

-2. Click the More sign in the upper right corner of the window
+2. Click the three lines button in the upper-right corner of the window

-3. Select Add-ons or use the Shift + Command (⌘) + A shortcut on your keyboard to see the full list of your Firefox extensions
+3. Select Add-ons and Themes to see the full list of your Firefox extensions

-Note: If you don’t want to uninstall this extension yet, you can disable it from the same window.
+4. Find the extensions you want to delete from your Mac and click the three-dots button, then Remove to uninstall them.
+If you don’t want to uninstall this extension yet, you can simply disable it with the toggle

 How to uninstall extensions in Opera